 While our favorite, the HostGator Cloud option, is a similarly-quick 399ms.

 So far, these are all pretty good speeds.
 They’re going to be tough to blow away.

 The regular shared HostGator, however, came in at a sluggish 1191ms.
 So yeah – that one shouldn’t be too difficult to outperform.

 Our FastComet site came in almost the same!

-These past ten months, we’ve enjoyed a slow average loading speed of 887ms.
+These past 24 months, we’ve enjoyed a slow average loading speed of 807ms.

 You can see it for yourself.
-Here’s the data to back this up:
+Here’s the data of the last 12 months to back it up:

 FastComet Pricing, Hosting Plans & Quick Facts